nextstrain/nextclade/docs/user/nextclade-cli.md

     - nextclade.csv - same results, but in CSV format
     - nextclade.json - detailed results of the analysis in JSON format
     - nextclade.auspice.json - same as input tree, but with the input sequences placed onto it

-### 💬 Feedback

-Do you find Nextclade useful?
-Tell us about your use-case and experience with it.

-If you want to report an error or request a new feature, please open a [new Github Issue](https://github.com/nextstrain/nextclade/issues/new).

-For a general conversation, feel free to join Nextstrain Discussion at [discussion.nextstrain.org](https://discussion.nextstrain.org/).

 ### Reference